control8r/midimonster-knowledge-base/source/dev/Backend-Checklist.rst

 Publish
 -------

+* Add the backend to the default target list in the backends makefile
 * Add the new backend to the main README
    * Add to the initial backend overview, including the new backends target operating systems
    * Add to the `backend documentation` section